nad-au/nest-dapr/README.md

 }
 ```

-Create pubsub & topic names used for pubsub operations and message interface.
+Create pubsub & topic names used for pubsub operations and message interface

 ```typescript
 const pubSubName = 'my-pubsub';